-“So you’re saying this whole time she did it out of jealously and spite.”
+“So you’re saying this whole time she did it out of jealousy and spite.”

 “There is that possibility, but your father hadn’t said anything.”

-“He’s quite a player isn’t he.”
-I know the words that came out of my mouth was harsh, but I felt like that was the truth.
+“He’s quite a player, isn’t he.”
+I know the words that came out of my mouth were harsh, but I felt the truth.

 “I wouldn’t say that.
 He is a very honorable man and had served the king with great utmost valor.”